 “Include IP processes in the research activity” (1 day) aims at giving PhD students practical clues to understand patents, their role, and how they are included in the R&D activity (partnership with CEA/Valo Division).

-“Prepare for successful jobs interviews” (3 days) for 3rd year PhD students; aims at helping them clarify their career project and thereby prepare for an interview.
+“Prepare for successful jobs interviews” (3 days) for 3rd year PhD students; aims at helping them to clarify their career project and thereby prepare for an interview.

 “Write your dissertation efficiently” (3 days) helps them acquire a methodology for writing their dissertation.

-“Prepare your PhD oral presentation efficiently” (2 days) helps them prepare for their final dissertation oral presentation.
+“Prepare your PhD oral presentation efficiently” (2 days) helps them to prepare for their final dissertation oral presentation.

 “Set up a H2020 project – collaborative or ERC – (3 days) on how to successfully exploit H2020 Research and Innovation Programme with winning proposals.